microsoft/CopilotStudioSamples/BuildYourOwnCanvasSamples/1.starter-full-bundle/README.md

 # Code

--  `/web/` is the REST API for distributing Direct Line tokens
+-  THis is the REST API for distributing Direct Line tokens
    -  `GET /api/directline/token` will generate a new Direct Line token for the React app
    -  During development-time, it will also serve the bot server via `/api/messages/`
       -  To enable this feature, add `PROXY_BOT_URL=http://localhost:3978` to `/web/.env`